 Clean Eating Pumpkin Recipes

-1. Overnight Pumpkin Spice Clean Eating Crock Pot Oatmeal – Clean Eating Recipes
+1. Overnight Pumpkin Spice Steel Cut Oats Crock Pot Recipe – Clean Eating Recipes

 Pumpkin has become a very popular food recently.
 I’m sure it’s because people have begun to recognize the great flavor it has.
 These oats are like eating a pumpkin oatmeal pie for breakfast.
 They are cooked in the crock pot overnight and will be ready for you to eat first thing in the morning when you wake up.
 It will also make your house smell wonderful, imagine waking up to the smell of warm pumpkin pie.

 2. Clean Eating Pumpkin Spice Ice Cream Recipe – Get Inspired Everyday